rswang/proflayton/README.md

 You can also run it with nodemon, which will save you time when making modifications.

 The app will be running at [http://localhost:5000](http://localhost:5000).

+# TODO
+**Ordered by priority.
+Probably won't get to all of them**
+- integrate puzzles into one game
+- *NameCryptogram* dialogue, story
+- *NameCryptogram* input character limit
+- transition effects
+- sound
+- loading screen